High Speed Rail (fantasy transit)

 I include High Speed Rail (HSR) in my fantasy transit plan because it serves a transit function.
 This line, which in some circles is being considered for part of the real-life-proposed Chicago Hub Network, would connect downtown Minneapolis and the Minneapolis-St Paul and Rochester airports via high-speed rail, and would continue beyond Rochester to southern Wisconsin and Chicago, offering an alternative to the 7-hour-excluding-traffic drive or 1-hour-with-potential-delays airplane flight.
 The basis behind my HSR alignment is the "Rochester Rail Link Feasibility Study" completed in early 2003, which examined various speed and alignment options for a combined freight/passenger line between the two airports.

-From the Lindbergh Terminal station, the HSR line bids goodbye to the Hiawatha LRT line and loops southeast under airport property, then turn south along the west side of MN 5.
-Just north of I-494 the line comes to grade from underground and crosses over MN 5, then follows the north side of I-494 east across the Minnesota River to near MN 55.
-It then follows the Progressive Rail tracks along the west side of MN 55 and MN 149 and the east side of MN 3 down to northern Rosemount (near 130th St W), where it splits off the tracks to the southeast, crossing Dakota CSAH 42 just east of the Dakota County Technical College.
+The line follows the regional trail/former rail corridor through Mendota, under MN 55, and over MN 13 and Pilot Knob Rd.
+Near Mendota Heights Rd, it follows the Progressive Rail tracks along the west side of MN 55 and MN 149 and the east side of MN 3 down to northern Rosemount (near 130th St W), where it splits off the tracks to the southeast, crossing Dakota CSAH 42 just east of the Dakota County Technical College.

-South of Dakota CSAH 42, it generally follows a long-abandoned rail corridor along a Coates-Empire-Hampton-Randolph-Stanton-Dennison routing, with bypasses of Empire, Hampton, Randolph, and Dennison.
+South of Dakota CSAH 42, it generally follows a long-abandoned Chicago Great Western rail corridor along a Coates-Empire-Hampton-Randolph-Stanton-Dennison routing, with bypasses of Empire, Hampton, Randolph, and Dennison.
 From Dennison southeast to the east side of Kenyon, it blazes a new right of way.
-Then from Kenyon to north of Dodge Center, it also follows an abandoned rail corridor along the east side of MN 56, bypassing West Concord.
+Then from Kenyon to north of Dodge Center, it also follows an abandoned Chicago Great Western rail corridor along the east side of MN 56, bypassing West Concord.
 It then goes along new right-of-way from the north side of Dodge Center to the south side of Kasson and on to the Rochester Airport.

 East of the Rochester Airport, the line crosses over US 63, then follows the north side of I-90 eastward to where the I-90 median widens on the descent into the Mississippi River valley (about a mile east of Exit 266/Winona CSAH 12).
 Here, the line is on its own descent into the valley, crossing under I-90, then following just inside (to the left) of the eastbound I-90 lanes.
 About 3/4 mile west of the I-90/US 14/61 merge, the line splits off the eastbound lanes, crossing over the westbound I-90 lanes, US 14/61, Old Hwy 61, the CP rail tracks, and the main channel of the Mississippi River.
 The line then island-hops southeastward along the east side of the river's main channel and across Lake Onalaska to French Island ("West La Crosse"), where the line turns south and has a station in front of the La Crosse Airport terminal.